 Dr Georgina Konrat says that nipple surgery can be performed alone, but it’s often combined with other breast surgery, such as breast reduction, breast lift, or even breast enlargement.

-All surgery carries an element of risk, and you should be aware of these risks before you decide to undertake any procedure.
+All breast surgery carries an element of risk, and you should be aware of these risks before you decide to undertake any procedure.

 If you have concerns about the size, shape or detail of your breasts and would like to discuss the possibility of corrective surgery, call Brisbane Cosmetic Clinic on 07 3391 5710 to book a confidential consultation with Dr Konrat.